-Be open to your students’ creativity.
-Let your class know that assignments and projects can be changed or modified as long as they run it by you first.
+Essentially, you should be open to your students’ creativity.
+Give your class the freedom to modify assignments and projects as long as they run the changes by you first.
 You may find that their ideas give a unique twist to a lesson.
-Plus, when a student comes up with something on their own, it’s more meaningful to them and they can develop confidence in their decision-making skills.
+Plus, when students come up with something on their own, it’s more meaningful to them and they can develop confidence in their decision-making skills.

 8. Schedule Field Trips

 Who doesn’t have fond memories of their class field trips?
 These treks outside the classroom are an ideal way for your students to connect to the outside world and engage with what they’re learning.
-From plays and museum exhibits to historic places, they’ll remember a field trip for much longer than a classroom lecture.
+From plays and museum exhibits to historical places, these and other field trips will be more memorable than a classroom lecture.

 If your school has cut the field trip budget, try taking an online virtual field trip.
-Or maybe there’s a cool opportunity within walking distance of your building.
+Or, maybe there’s a cool opportunity within walking distance of your building.
 No matter how you offer a trip to your students, it’ll be a fun way to learn.

 Technology is a given in today’s world.
-From tablets and laptops to YouTube and Netflix, your kids are bombarded with technology every day.
-You can use technology as a tool to make learning more fun.
+From tablets and laptops to YouTube and Netflix, your kids experience an endless stream of devices, sites and software every day.
+Use technology as a tool to make learning more fun, familiar and accessible.

-Stock your classroom with tablets that have exciting, educational apps.
+Stock your classroom with tablets that have exciting educational apps.
 Or show your kids a short clip on YouTube or TeacherTube.
 You can even create a PowerPoint or a video of your own.
 Technology is a great way to meet some of your students’ instructional needs.
 Additionally, integrating technology into the classroom can prepare students with the skills necessary for the professional world – most careers nowadays use some form of technology, so students must become familiar with widely used programs early on.

 10. Take the Fun Outside

-Recess.
-Is there any word that brings more elation to the heart of a student?
+Recess — is there any word that brings more joy to a student’s heart?
 Looking forward to these outdoor excursions can make their in-class time more fun and engaging.